 Lessons From The Trenches Of UX Research: An Interview With Brooke Baldwin

-This article is a transcription of the ninth session from VWO’s Masters of Conversion webinar series featuring Brooke Baldwin, UX Research Lead at WhatsApp Inc., and Aniruddh Jain from the VWO Marketing team.
+VWO’s Masters of Conversion webinar series recently featured Brooke Baldwin, UX Research Lead at WhatsApp Inc., and Aniruddh Jain from the VWO Marketing team.

 Brooke started working with startups while she was in graduate school and has been in product design and research for a little over 20 years.
-While she initially had no master plan, she took up every opportunity that allowed her to learn and grow by working with people having diverse skill sets which amplified her innate skills along with helping her borrow skills outside of her T.
+While she initially had no master plan, she took up every opportunity that allowed her to learn and grow by working with people having diverse skill sets which amplified her innate skills.

 A few years ago, she took up an exciting role at Facebook, where she worked for their Ads- Emerging Markets team in London.
 It allowed her to travel all over the world, spend time and conduct research in emerging markets including India, Mexico, Brazil, and Indonesia, and learn more about countries she’s always admired.